AlmudenaZhou/azure-ml-fine-food-review/README.md

    - **TEXT2VEC_TRAINED_MODEL_PATH**: Datastore URI to the text-to-vector pickle.
    - **PREDICTOR_TRAINED_MODEL_PATH**: Datastore URI to the trained predictor pickle.
 7. Run [`create_azure_inference_pipeline.py`](./create_azure_inference_pipeline.py) to create and run the inference pipeline.
-8. Publish the inference pipeline to make it available for deployment and usage.
+8. Deploy the inference pipeline to make it available for deployment and usage.

+## Future Steps

+- Explore additional sentiment analysis models to improve detection of mismatches in subjective reviews.
+- Implement parallel processing to reduce training times when working with the full dataset.
+- Integrate AutoML and scoring components into the Azure training pipeline for enhanced model optimization.